ast4rt3/RFID-NDC123-tag-for-laboratory-pcs/README.md

 - **Client:**
   - Node.js (for development or running unpackaged)
   - Electron (for GUI)
-  - Windows OS (for full feature support, e.g., GPU stats)
+  - Windows OS (for full feature support, e.g.)
-  - RFID reader hardware (optional, for authentication)
+  - RFID reader hardware (to display reports)

 ---